-Furthermore, there are also campsites available for those desiring an overnight stay.
+There are also campsites available for those desiring an overnight stay.
 The best perch of the day is offered alongside the trail which takes off towards the rocky section to the left.
 If a walk alongside the trail is not your idea of fun, take a raft and head towards the middle of the lake to attain the absolute most beautifully stunning view of the entire lake.
-If your idea of an ideal destination involves plentiful scenic beauty, then Buck Lake at Mount Hood is the place to be!

 Location: Mt.
 Hood National Forest